AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Push/agora_chat_push_android.md

 The setting of the push notification mode at the conversation level takes precedence over that at the app level, and those conversations that do not have specific settings for the push notification mode inherit the app setting by default.

-Assume that the push notification mode of the app is set to `MENTION_ONLY`, while that of the specified conversation is set to `ALL`.
+For example, assume that the push notification mode of the app is set to `MENTION_ONLY`, while that of the specified conversation is set to `ALL`.
 You receive all the push notifications from this conversation, while you only receive the push notifications for mentioned messages from all the other conversations.

 **Do-not-disturb mode**

 <div class="alert note"><ol><li>You can specify both the DND duration and DND time frame at the app level.
-During the specified DND time periods, you do not receive any push notifications.<li>Conversations only support the DND duration setting, while the setting of the DND time frame does not take effect.</ol></div>
+During the specified DND time periods, you do not receive any push notifications.<li>Conversations only support the DND duration setting; the setting of the DND time frame does not take effect.</ol></div>

 For both the app and all the conversations in the app, the setting of the DND mode takes precedence over the setting of the push notification mode.

-Assume that a DND time period is specified at the app level and the push notification mode of the specified conversation is set to `ALL`.
+For example, assume that a DND time period is specified at the app level and the push notification mode of the specified conversation is set to `ALL`.
 The DND mode takes effect regardless of the setting of the push notification mode, that is, you do not receive any push notifications during the specified DND time period.

-Assume that a DND time period is specified for a conversation, while the app does not have any DND settings and its push notification mode is set to `ALL`.
+Alternatively, assume that a DND time period is specified for a conversation, while the app does not have any DND settings and its push notification mode is set to `ALL`.
 You do not receive any push notifications from this conversation during the specified DND time period, while the push of all the other conversations remains the same.

 ### Set the push notifications of an app

-You can call `setSilentModeForAll` to set the push notifications at the app level, and set the push notification mode and DND mode by specifying the `SilentModeParam` field, as shown in the following code sample:
+You can call `setSilentModeForAll` to set the push notifications at the app level and set the push notification mode and DND mode by specifying the `SilentModeParam` field, as shown in the following code sample:

 ```java
 // Sets the push notification mode to `MENTION_ONLY` for an app.